ibm-cloud-docs/vmwaresolutions/archiref/opsmgmt/opsmgmt-vrops.md

 ### VMware SDDC Health Management Pack
 {: #opsmgmt-vrops-management-sddc}

 The VMware SDDC Health Management Pack for vROps monitors the SDDC management stack.
-Color coded metrics are provided for health and efficiency of different components present as part of the SDDC management stack.
+Color-coded metrics are provided for health and efficiency of different components present as part of the SDDC management stack.
 With the dashboards in the VMware SDDC Health Management Pack, you can monitor the following components of the vCenter Server instance and management tools:
 * vRealize Operations Manager
 * NSX for vSphere and VMware NSX-T
 * VMware vSAN